 Bridging The Gap Between Knowledge And Action

-The biggest gap in your life is between what you know and what you do.
+The biggest gap in your life is between what you know and what you do – Bob Proctor

-It is up to us to be a prisoner of our past, by remaining in it; or to be a champion of our future by building it.
-If your life path was to travel from one of these formations to the next one and so on to the end, how would you do it?
+It is up to you to be a prisoner of your past, by remaining in it; or to be a champion of your future by building it.
+If your life path was to travel from one of these formations in the above photo, to the next one and so on to the end, how would you do it?

 You could anchor yourself and rappel down the mountain, then walk to the next peak and scale up that peak.
 Then cross the peak, rappel down the mountain and repeat over and over again.

 We are human.
 We are not perfect.
 We are alive.
 We try things.
 We make mistakes.
 We stumble.
 We fall.
 We get hurt.
 We rise again.
 We try again.
 We keep learning.
 We keep growing.
-And we are thankful for this priceless opportunity called life.
+And we are thankful for this priceless opportunity called life – Unknown

 Or, you could become a bridge builder.
 You could build a temporary bridge out of ropes or wood, or a bridge designed with stone or steel that would last for many years.

-Put gaps in your life: moments to reflect, prepare, meditate and breathe.
+Put gaps in your life: moments to reflect, prepare, meditate and breathe – Jody Adams